Jonathan L. Bernstein

 A popular speaker at a wide variety of industry functions, Bernstein has been featured and praised for presentations and workshops at events such as the American Bar Association, Arizona Bar Association, Association of Corporate Counsel, National Summit on Campus Security, World Conference on Disaster Management, National Symposium for Healthcare Executives, Builder 100 Conference, International Facility Management Association, the National School Boards Association, and Intel Corporation's Worldwide Issue Prevention & Management Group,

-A married father of five, Bernstein is a yoga practitioner, folksinger and is very active in community service.
+Bernstein is a father, yoga practitioner, folksinger and is very active in community service.
 He holds a bachelor's degree in Speech Communications, magna cum laude, from the University of Maryland.